worldbank/counting-people-climate-risk/README.md

-# People at high risk from climate-related hazards
+# Counting people at high risk from climate-related hazards

 This site describes the methodology implemented by the World Bank to calculate the percentage of people at high risk from climate-related hazards, a [World Bank Group Scorecard Vision Indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).